laravel/docs/strings.md

     // true

-You can ignore the case by setting the `ignoreCase` argument to `true`:
+You may disable case sensitivity by setting the `ignoreCase` argument to `true`:

     use Illuminate\Support\Str;